peleicht/backpack-offer-sender/ReadMe.md

 ### Disclaimer

-I cannot guarantee the script will always work flawlessly.
+The script is well tested and consistently produces correct results.
+However, there may be some situations in which the script receives bad information, and produces unexpected results.
+This may happen after updates to the backpack.tf or steamcommunity.com websites, or if another extension iterferes with this one.

 Therefore make sure to <ins>always double check the offer</ins> before confirming it.

 ---